These are the best places to travel this summer

 An adult and a child wheel their bikes along a trail that runs beside a lake

 Though there are four paved bike trails that run parallel to the lake’s shores, Tahoe East Shore Trail is a favorite because it’s an all-in-one Tahoe summer day of bike-riding and beach-hopping easily orchestrated on a budget.
-There is plenty of parking and the Tunnel Creek Cafe and Flume Trail Bike rentals are conveniently located at the trailhead so you can get gear and protein-packed breakfasts to start you off.
+There is plenty of parking, and the Tunnel Creek Cafe and Flume Trail Bike rentals are conveniently located at the trailhead so you can get a protein-packed breakfast and essential gear, respectively.
 The trailhead is located near Incline Village on State Route 28.

 3. Challenge yourself on the Flume Trail